bhoraskar/bhoraskar.github.io/covid.md

 ## Am I suffering from Corona?

 - Body ache, weakness + mild fever are the earliest symptoms
-- However, a mild body ache, lasting for 2-3 hours disappearing by itself is likely due to fatigue, or a non-covid viral fever
+- However, a mild body ache, lasting for 2-3 hours disappearing by itself is likely due to fatigue
 - Other symptoms are cough, cold, and some also have diarrhoea
-- If these persist beyond 3 days and/or associated with fever &gt; 100&deg;F get RT PCR covid test done
+- If these persist beyond 2 days and/or associated with fever &gt; 100&deg;F get RT PCR covid test done
-- It is imporant to wait 3 days, because if you test very early it may not come positive despite having the disease
+- It is imporant to wait 2 days, because if you test very early it may not come positive despite having the disease

 ## I am Covid positive!
 What now?